aotree/sticky-notes-portfolio-website/README.md

 # sticky-note-templete
-A Templete of portfolio site like sticky notes
+A template of portfolio website like sticky notes